 An Affordable Way into Teaching.

 Joining Denver Teacher Residency is a big commitment.
 That’s why the program is equally committed to making your journey into teaching affordable and attainable.
-DTR offers a generous stipend during your residency year as well as full tuition reimbursement upon successful completion of the program.
+DTR offers a generous stipend during your residency year as well as partial or full tuition reimbursement (based on eligibility) upon successful completion of the program.

 - Health Care: You will have access to health-care benefits through the University of Denver’s Morgridge College of Education.